-- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least on annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.
+- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety, which amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction. - Will receive appropriate safeguarding and child protection (including online safety incorporating staff responsibilities in relation to filtering and monitoring) refresher training at least on annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy, the role of the Local Authority Designated Officer and guidance for escalating concerns.